 It is reasonable to think that God, being infinite Love within the Trinity, would naturally choose to love God’s self and anything that God would create in an infinite and consistent way.
 Everything outside of God, all of creation, would be the object, the “beloved” of God’s affection.

-The Franciscan school of theology, particularly in the writings of Blessed John Duns Scotus (1265–1308), which are based on the mysticism of St. Francis, the letters of St. Paul, and the Gospel of St. John, believes that God from all eternity freely chose to create and then to enter the universe out of love.
+The Franciscan school of theology, particularly in the writings of Blessed John Duns Scotus (1265–1308), which are based on the mysticism of Saint Francis, the letters of Saint Paul, and the Gospel of Saint John, believes that God from all eternity freely chose to create and then to enter the universe out of love.
 Scotus taught that the universe was created so that God would have another way to be Love and to express love to another beloved.

 The Trinity conceived the universe with the plan that the human race would evolve into the privileged position of God’s physical entry point into the universe.
 Humanity as the entry place for God within creation is unique because we are physical and spiritual creatures, who are intelligent, are able to reproduce, and have free will.
 We are an integration of the physical and the spiritual worlds, a graced pinnacle within the universe.
 We were predestined by God to be his dwelling place within the universe (Eph 1:4; 1:9–10; Col 1:15–20, 1:27, 3:11).